a-andres1/portfolio/README.md

 There were a few things that I really wanted to mess around with more, like ways to continue to improve the look of my site as it got smaller, but as of right now it's a little out of my grasp.
 I'm going to keep coming back to it.

 I really want to put a font awesome icon in a footer, but that's going to take a little more time to figure out.
-I found the code for a sticky footer, but the margins aren't working correctly.
+I found the code for a sticky footer, but the top margins aren't working correctly.

-I assume at some point I'm going to want to change the size of my portfolio pictures, but since I currently have not that much to put in my portfolio, I'm not going to do that yet.
+I assume at some point I'm going to want to change the size of my portfolio pictures, but since I currently don't have that much to put in my portfolio, I'm not going to do that yet.